Recursive Flora

 Insights from research that informed the overall design direction

-This means: the design should build on existing stories rather than demand new vulnerability, and create a shareable reference point.
+Design should build on existing stories rather than demand new vulnerability.

 design challenge